hayesall/CLFanfictionSearchEngine/README.md

 ##### Appendix:

 The method I used is a semi-supervised version of webcrawling where I scraped pages based on content I knew would be interesting ahead of time.
-This is somewhat similar to topic-sensitive hidden web crawling, users and stories are stored as text on a page, but finding them is typically done through looking at a domain-specific category and knowing what information on a page is relevant.
+This is somewhat similar to *topic-sensitive hidden web crawling*, users and stories are stored as text on a page, but finding them is typically done through looking at a domain-specific category and knowing what information on a page is relevant.

 1. The first step was to collect story-ids.
 Reverse-engineering how FanFiction.Net stored their stories was fairly straightforward, so I ran a quick bash script to search for stories on the 261 pages I knew would contain the information I wanted.
 For each, I collected reference links in the form of a unique number identifier for the 6520 stories.
 For quality evaluation I also dumped the web address into the "sids.txt" file, but these could be removed later with `grep -v "http"`.